ionify/about/origin.md

 ### json

 In 2007, [JSON](https://en.wikipedia.org/wiki/JSON)'s popularity as a web-based data-interchange alternative to [XML](https://en.wikipedia.org/wiki/XML) was rising.
-Michael recognized this & was determined to enable cross-domain JSON fetching & interaction via [**ajile**](http://ajile.net) 🚀
+Michael recognized this and was determined to enable cross-domain JSON fetching & interaction via [**ajile**](http://ajile.net) 🚀

-Unfortunately, **ajile**-fetched JSON was programmatically inaccessible, and its object-literal form generated syntax errors 😓
+Unfortunately, **ajile**-fetched JSON was programmatically inaccessible and its object-literal form generated syntax errors 😓

 ```javascript